 Working with a firm allows you to think at a high level about content and leave the writing, editing and designing to someone else.
 You are closely involved with the editing to ensure that the tone, topic, and design are what you envision.
 Most schools continue to handle class news submissions and writing, but the firm designs the layout.

-Looking for more ideas to make the most of this marketing marvel, your magazine?
+Looking for additional ideas to make the most of this marketing marvel, your magazine?
 Check out our free e-book: Just My Type: Creating a Great School Magazine or contact us to see how Kalix can help your school transform its magazine.